The following information is only as accurate as the last update! However, it is a starting point.

 - After removing the tick, thoroughly clean the bite area and your hands with rubbing alcohol, an iodine scrub, or soap and water.

 Avoid folklore remedies such as “painting” the tick with nail polish or petroleum jelly, or using heat to make the tick detach from the skin.
 Your goal is to remove the tick as quickly as possible – not waiting for it to detach.
 You also don’t want it to regurgitate!
-You also don’t want to spin it around with a cotton swab as that can result in it regurgitating as well.

 If the tick was engorged and you don’t know how long it was attached for, I would highly recommend trying to get some antibiotics – just in case – as the longer the spirochetes are in your body, the more damage they can do!
 Sending the tick for testing is very beneficial as many different things can be transmitted.
 However, the ticks are not always tested for everything.